Dozzergeeky/blog-crud/README.md

 # Blogging Website

 Welcome to our modern, smooth, and fast blogging website!
-This project leverages the power of Next.js, shadcn, and SQLite to deliver a seamless user experience.
+This project leverages the power of Next.js, shadcn/ui, and Postgres (Neon) to deliver a seamless user experience.
 Whether you're a developer looking to contribute or just curious about how it works, this guide will help you get started.

 ## Getting Started